mpeeples2008/SettlementPersistence/README.md

 The code and data presented here provide all of the necessary information to replicate the analyses in Crawford et. al. (in press).

-Crawford, Katherine,
+Crawford, Katherine, Angela Huster, Matthew A. Peeples, Nicolas Gauthier, Michael E. Smith, Abigail Yor, Daniel Lawrence. (in press)

-A systematic approach for studying the persistence of settlements in the past. **Antiquity**, in press.
+A systematic approach for studying the persistence of settlements in the past. **Antiquity**

 ## Contents

-* Figures_reproduce.R - R code required to reproduce all figures in paper and supplemental materials
+* Figures_reproduce.R - R code required to reproduce figures 2-9 in paper and supplemental materials
 * RegData.RData - RData object containing all of the site level persistence estimates in R objects by region
 * BasinOfMexico.csv - Site persistence data for Basin of Mexico region (same as data contained in RegData.RData)
 * CentralItaly.csv - Site persistence data for Central Italy region (same as data contained in RegData.RData)